kleinrein/awesome-elementaryos/README.md

 - [Coin](https://github.com/lainsce/coin/) - Track the virtual currencies in real world currency value with this handy applet :white_check_mark:
 - [Eidete](https://launchpad.net/eidete) - A simple screencasting app for the elementary project
 - [Eddy](https://github.com/donadigo/eddy) - Simple debian package installer for elementary OS :white_check_mark:
+- [Lottery](https://github.com/bartzaalberg/lottery) - Who will be the winner? :white_check_mark:
+- [Meteo](https://github.com/bitseater/weather) - Know the forecast of the next hours and days with data and maps :white_check_mark:
 - [NaSC](http://parnold-x.github.io/nasc/) - Its an app where you do maths like a normal person :white_check_mark:
 - [Nutty](https://launchpad.net/nutty) - A simple application to provide essential information on network related aspects :white_check_mark:
 - [Exchange](https://github.com/brandonlujan/exchange) - Convert currencies with no hassle :white_check_mark: